IgniteUI/indigo-design-docfx/en/patterns/checkbox-group.md

 <img class="responsive-img" src="../images/checkbox-group_demo.png" srcset="../images/checkbox-group_demo@2x.png 2x" />

-> [!Note]
-> Trigger `Detach from Symbol` on an instance of the Checkbox Group Pattern only if you need to create more items than provided.

 The Checkbox Group Pattern comes with the styling flexibility provided by the Checkbox elements that constitute it.

 > [!WARNING]
-> After inserting a Checkbox Group, you should trigger `Detach from Symbol` to break it down to the individual Checkboxes that are used to create the layout in order to be able to generate it as Angular code.
-The Checkboxes, however, must stay intact and not be detached!
+> Trigger `Detach from Symbol` on an instance of the Checkbox Group Pattern only if you need to add more Checkbox items than provided.
+Once it is broken down to the individual Checkboxes that are used to create the layout, make sure they stay intact and are not detached!

 <img class="responsive-img" src="../images/checkbox_group_detach.png" srcset="../images/checkbox_group_detach@2x.png 2x" />